knowsis/knowsis.github.io/api/widget-tweet-stream.md

 permalink: /widget-tweet-stream/
 ---

-This HTML widget contains the most recent tweets for a particular {identifier} or a list of comma-seperated {identifier}s, and will be automatically updated with any new tweets via javascript.
+This HTML widget contains the most recent tweets for a particular {identifier} or a list of comma-seperated {identifier} values, and will be automatically updated with any new tweets via javascript.

 ```
 GET /tweets/{identifier}/